asararatnakar/perf-test/README.rst

 -  Follow the steps for setting up a `development environment <http://hyperledger-fabric.readthedocs.io/en/latest/dev-setup/devenv.html>`__

--  Clone the Fabric code base.
+-  If not already done, clone the Fabric code base.

    .. code:: bash